AlanGacihi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 1 - Display a confused smiley "(Ôo)'. <br>
 Script 2 - Display the content of the /etc/passwd file. <br>
 Script 3 - Display the content of /etc/passwd and /etc/hosts. <br>
+Script 4 - Display the last 10 lines of /etc/passwd. <br>